julia-m-smith/julia-m-smith.github.io/teaching.md

 ---
 R Lessons for Beginners:

 These lessons are meant to help research assistants and students in Research Methods courses learn to use R to analyze data in Psychology.
+Instructors can feel free to adapt them for use in your labs or courses.

 [Getting Started with R and R Studio: Installation Guide](https://julia-m-smith.github.io/Getting Started with R and R Studio.pdf)